langchain-ai/langgraph/docs/docs/concepts/memory.md

 Memory can be updated as part of an agent's application logic (e.g. "on the hot path").
 In this case, the agent typically decides to remember facts before responding to a user.
 Alternatively, memory can be updated as a background task (as a separate function that generates memories based on the primary application's state).
 We explain the tradeoffs between these approaches in [section below](#writing-memories).

-**How are memories managed?**

-Memories can be managed in different ways.
-For example, memories can be a single, continuously updated "profile" of well-scoped and specific information about a user, organization, or other entity (including the agent itself).
-Alternatively, memories can be a collection of documents that are continuously updated and extended over time.
-We expand on both approaches in the [remember a profile](#manage-individual-profiles) and [managing a collection of memories](#manage-a-collection-of-memories) sections below.

 ### Memory types

 Different applications require various types of memory.
 Although the analogy isn't perfect, examining [human memory types](https://www.psychologytoday.com/us/basics/memory/types-of-memory?ref=blog.langchain.dev) can be insightful.
 Some [research papers](https://arxiv.org/pdf/2309.02427) have even mapped these human memory types to those used in AI agents.